 Schools are trying to find ways of cutting down printing expenditure without having to compromise educational standards, so it is only natural that material resources are the first place to look when trying to save money.

-Here are our top tips for schools on saving money and saving the environment by reducing printing and paper usage:
+Here are our top tips on saving money and saving the environment by reducing printing costs and paper usage:

 - You need to consider choosing a printer that preferably accommodates high capacity ink cartridges as they allow you to print more pages and save you up to 30% in cartridge expenditure than standard cartridges.